LuqmanAshik464/Loloud-/README.md

 ### STEP 6.

 Right click LOLOUD.bat and click Open With > Notepad then press Ctrl+H in the first box that says "Find What" type "Administrator" then in the second box that says "Replace With"
-Type your windows account that you are logged into ex:[Click Me](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.dummies.com%2Fcomputers%2Foperating-systems%2Fwindows-10%2Fhow-to-sign-in-to-windows-10%2F&psig=AOvVaw3Gx5qzl9lcr1a46x35zaC2&ust=1629359848996000&source=images&cd=vfe&ved=0CAsQjRxqFwoTCLD38cKMuvICFQAAAAAdAAAAABAD)
+Type your windows account that you are logged into ex: [Click Me](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.dummies.com%2Fcomputers%2Foperating-systems%2Fwindows-10%2Fhow-to-sign-in-to-windows-10%2F&psig=AOvVaw3Gx5qzl9lcr1a46x35zaC2&ust=1629359848996000&source=images&cd=vfe&ved=0CAsQjRxqFwoTCLD38cKMuvICFQAAAAAdAAAAABAD)

 DONE!
 ### Have Fun!